-Tomorrow's Mind aims to be the mediator between opportunities and students who are interested in pure sciences as well as health sciences.
+Tomorrow's Mind aims to be the mediator between opportunities and students interested in causes, research, careers and education of biomedical sciences, health, and wellness.

-Students and young professionals mental health, what is our role to play?
+Student's mental health, what are our roles to play?

 Support, University of Ottawa Campus: 613-562-5411

 Immediate Support: 9-1-1

 Talk to a mental health counselor or specialist: